fattahsamit/crud-backend/README.md

 **Running Tests in Postman:**

-1. After adding these test scripts, click the `Send` button on any request, and Postman will automatically run the tests after receiving a response.
+1. Test scripts are already added.
+Data can be modified, click the `Send` button on any request, and Postman will automatically run the tests after receiving a response.
 2. The results of the tests will be displayed under the `Tests` tab of the response panel.

 ## License